Saint George’s dragon

 Well, I’m curious about its intended meaning then!

 I’ll gladly explain.
-The land I cultivate is the land of the human mind.
+The land, the soil I cultivate is the land of the human mind.
 I must purify it, making this land fertile for abundant ‘growth and bloom’ on it.
 My task is to cleanse this spiritual land of all things that do not belong, to plow it and prepare it for everything that can be established on it.
 Many beautiful things, because the human spirit is designed for this.
 Meant to realize subtle creations, to let fruitful creative expressions emerge, and to become fully devoted to them.

 That sounds wonderful, but again… I see a dragon in those icons.